JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 ---

-NS: So a new blender  session

-DS: ok

-NS: I  think we shoudl start  with a  cube  as always
+NS:  So a new blender  session  I  think we shoudl start  with a  cube  as always

-DS: ok

-NS: and a  good way  will be to add a  texture  So let me  just  find soemthign  usefull
+NS:  and a  good way  will be to add a  texture  So let me  just  find soemthign  usefull  ok just to make  thign a  bit  different  today  we star t out  with a  cube

-DS: ok

-DS: you can pass it via SL and we can download it

-NS: ok just to make  thign a  bit  different  today  we star t out  with a  cube

-NS: and the  add a metal  surface  lol  try to find a  asimple  texture
+NS:  and the  add a metal  surface  lol  try to find a  asimple  texture  there si a  texture calld raw  iron

-DS: did you find turning down the render number helped janet?

-JR: i'm not sure

-NS: there si a  texture calld raw  iron

-JR: raw iron

-NS: raw iron

-DS: in blenderkit?

-NS: yes  in  blender kit

-NS: pretty  simple  node  structure  and  4  different
+NS:  yes  in  blender kit  pretty  simple  node  structure  and  4  different

-NS: textures

-JR: ok got it

-DS: me too

-NS: ok  so we ara ll aligned  let  look at the  noce tree first
+NS:  textures  ok  so we ara ll aligned  let  look at the  node tree first

-NS: node tree

-JR: base metallic roughness normals

-NS: we see the  colour and  roughness  metalic
+NS:  node tree  we see the  colour and  roughness  metalic

-NS: and then there is a  normal

-JR: yes

-NS: and a displacement thing  the  Displacement is  nto  usefull for  SL
+NS:  and then there is a  normal  and a displacement thing  the  Displacement is  nto  usefull for  SL

-NS: it can be there  whispers: which is  ok  but  can not be  used in SL
+NS:  it can be there  whispers: which is  ok  but  can not be  used in SL  So what we like to  do  is  to change the  Normal map

-JR: ok

-NS: So what we like to  do  is  to change the  Normal map

-NS: and change how  the  normal map  behave  here si  oen node  we can  use to add an addition normal map
+NS:  and change how  the  normal map  behave  here si  oen node  we can  use to add an addition normal map  called BUMP

-NS: called BUMP

-NS:

 [image](https://gyazo.com/10d235a2d4823dfc6d33f79c1a89e35a)

-JR: yes

-NS: So try  to get that to the  node system  and insetr  between the  normal output of the  normal map

-NS: and the  normal input  to the  principal shader
+NS:  So try  to get that to the  node system  and insetr  between the  normal output of the  normal map  and the  normal input  to the  principal shader

-NS:

 [image](https://gyazo.com/ad205e1f8c3575f0fdd5e47f8ce27113))

-NS: like  this

-DS: how do we find it

-NS: you  clcik on add  add a noce

-NS: node  when the  first  list appear you can type  in bump
+NS:  like  this  you  clcik on add  add a node  when the  first  list appear you can type  in bump

-JR: got it

-NS: else  it is  a vector  noce
+NS:  else  it is  a vector  node  so Add/Vector/Bump

-DS: ok

-NS: so Add/Vector/Bump

 DS: wondered how to search